Rob Vincent: D.C. United

 On 17 February 2016, it was announced that D.C.
 United and the Riverhounds had completed a transfer for Vincent.
 Terms of the deal were undisclosed.
-Vincent had made 88 appearances and 28 in all competition during his time in Pittsburgh.
+Vincent had made 88 appearances and scored 28 goals in all competition during his time in Pittsburgh.
 His 24 league goals made him the team's top scorer in the modern USL era (since 2011) at that time.
 Vincent made his competitive debut for D.C.
 United on 23 February, in a 0–2 loss against Querétaro F.C. in the CONCACAF Champions League.
 He came on as a 57th-minute substitute for Chris Rolfe.

 On 25 May 2016 it was announced that Vincent was loaned back to the Riverhounds for one match, a 4 June contest against the Charleston Battery.
 He scored the Riverhounds' only goal of the 1–2 defeat and was named the Player of the Game for his performance.

 Vincent scored his first goal for D.C.
 United on 16 September 2016, in a 2–2 draw against the Chicago Fire.
 Vincent finished the 2016 MLS season with 20 appearances and 2 goals, including starting the last 10 regular season games as D.C.
 United made a late push into the playoffs.
 He made his first MLS playoff appearance in a season ending 2–4 loss to Montreal Impact on 27 October 2016.

 In 2017, he suffered a knee injury in the second match of the season against New York City FC at Yankee Stadium on 12 March 2017.
 He subsequently underwent surgery but suffered a blood clot during recovery.
 He ultimately missed the remainder of the 2017 season.
 On 28 November 2017 his contract option with United was declined.

 Coaching career

 In March 2018 Vincent announced his retirement from football as a result of his last knee injury.
 He was immediately announced as a coach for the Riverhounds SC academy.
 Vincent holds a USSF A-Senior License.

+Following several seasons with the Riverhounds Academy, Vincent joined the first team staff ahead of the 2024 USL Championship season.
+He replaces Dan Visser, who had been recently named as the club's new Sporting Director.